MartijnDwars/grading-tools/reporter/README.md

 # Build grading tool

 To build the grading tools, clone the `grading-releng` repository and run scripts `update.sh` and `build.sh`.
+This will install the correct dependencies.
+I imported the `reporter` project in Eclipse and changed the 'Module settings' to overwrite spoofax-core.jar and org.strategoxt.imp.testing (both with the equivalent version from grading-releng).

 # Grade from the command-line